ucsb-cs56/w20/_lab/proj01.md

      to load those values into Heroku in the `SPRING_APPLICATION_JSON` environment variable.
  * Deploy your master branch to your Heroku app and make sure that is loads and operates correctly.

-Now, add links to your Heroku App, your app's GitHub pages home page, and your Travis-CI page into your README.md.
+Now, add links to your Heroku App, your app's GitHub pages home page, into your README.md.
 * You may make that change directly on the master branch.